Skip to primary navigation Skip to content Skip to footer

 O’Donnell allegedly purchased the house for his would-be fiancée, who rejected his proposal.

-3. Charleston Churches Tour
+4. Charleston Churches Walking Tour

 Because Charleston is also known for its religious structures (it is called the Holy City, after all!), we’d be remiss not to include a Charleston self-guided church tour on this list.